mdvicente/Generate-TV-Scripts/README.md

 # Generate-TV-Scripts
-Generate TV Scrips with RNN using Tensorflow
+Generate TV Scrips with RNN using TensorFlow